 IIT Gandhinagar launches PG course for graduating students

-The institute plans to run the course, even after the COVID-19 crisis is over.
-However, the opportunity for direct admission is only a one time facility being offered this year.
+The postgraduate diploma, to be offered in Biological Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Earth System Science, Electrical Engineering, Mechanical Engineering, and Materials Science and Engineering, will also enable students to seek lateral entry in M.Tech programmes.

-The Indian Institute of Technology (IIT), Gandhinagar, has launched a one year post graduate diploma programme to help its graduating students whose higher education or employment plans have been disrupted due to spread of coronavirus.
+The Indian Institute of Technology (IIT), Gandhinagar, has launched a one year post graduate diploma programme to help its graduating students whose higher education or employment plans have been disrupted due to the coronavirus outbreak.

-The postgraduate diploma, which will be offered in following streams--Biological Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Earth System Science, Electrical Engineering, Mechanical Engineering, and Materials Science and Engineering, will also enable students to seek lateral entry in M.Tech programmes.
+The postgraduate diploma, to be offered in Biological Engineering, Chemical Engineering, Civil Engineering, Computer Science and Engineering, Earth System Science, Electrical Engineering, Mechanical Engineering, and Materials Science and Engineering, will also enable students to seek lateral entry in M.Tech programmes.

 “The postgraduate diploma and the research and leadership fellowships have been designed to engage some of our brightest students whose post-graduation plans for higher education and employment may get disrupted by the COVID-19 pandemic,” Sudhir K Jain, Director, IIT Gandhinagar told PTI.

-In addition, the premiere institute will also offering two Fellowships - ‘IIT Gandhinagar Junior Fellowship in Leadership’ and ‘Sabarmati Bridge Fellowship’ to enable students to undertake unconventional professional and exciting research opportunities and pursue their passions.
+In addition, the premiere institute will also be offering two fellowships - ‘IIT Gandhinagar Junior Fellowship in Leadership’ and ‘Sabarmati Bridge Fellowship’ to enable students to undertake unconventional professional and exciting research opportunities and pursue their passions.

 “We are supporting a Junior Fellowship to encourage fresh graduates to undertake unconventional professional opportunities as well as to develop their leadership skills.
-For the academic year 2020-21,we are offering up to 10 Junior Fellowships on leadership.
+For the academic year 2020-21,we are offering up to 10 Junior Fellowships on leadership,” he said.

 Later, a nationwide lockdown was announced on March 24, which has now been extended till May 17.
 The COVID-19 pandemic has affected employment as well as further study plans of many students due to the uncertainty, economic downfall as well as lockdown restrictions.